isomerpages/moe-bukittimahpri/_school-info/School Rules.md

 <p align="justify">Students are expected to familiarise themselves with all pertinent information about the examinations and to adhere to the examination conduct stated below.
 </p><ul>
             <li style="list-style-type: circle; text-align: justify;">Reporting time for school is as usual during examination days.
 No extra time will be given for latecomers.</li>
-            <li style="list-style-type: circle; text-align: justify;">There will be no re-sitting of examination papers for students who are absent.
+            <li style="list-style-type: circle;">There will be no re-sitting of examination papers for students who are absent.
 Any student who is absent from any paper should produce a valid medical certificate.
 This should be submitted to his/her Form Teacher as soon as the student returns to school.</li>
- <li style="list-style-type: circle; text-align: justify;">Students are not allowed to bring to the examination room, any notes, drawings, pictures, tracings, books, etc, other than those specially permitted by the examiner/invigilator. </li>
+ <li style="list-style-type: circle;">Students are not allowed to bring to the examination room, any notes, drawings, pictures, tracings, books, etc, other than those specially permitted by the examiner/invigilator. </li>
-<li style="list-style-type: circle; text-align: justify;">Students are not allowed to interact nor pass anything to anyone during the examination.
+<li style="list-style-type: circle;">Students are not allowed to interact nor pass anything to anyone during the examination.
 No borrowing of items is allowed.  </li>
-<li style="list-style-type: circle; text-align: justify;">Students are not allowed to communicate with each other in the examination venue. </li>
+<li style="list-style-type: circle;">Students are not allowed to communicate with each other in the examination venue. </li>
-<li style="list-style-type: circle; text-align: justify;">Any student who wishes to communicate with an invigilator must remain seated and raise his/her hand.
+<li style="list-style-type: circle;">Any student who wishes to communicate with an invigilator must remain seated and raise his/her hand.
 Note that no questions on the meaning or interpretation of an examination question will be answered.</li>
- <li style="list-style-type: circle; text-align: justify;">Students are to avoid going to the toilet during the examination.
+ <li style="list-style-type: circle;">Students are to avoid going to the toilet during the examination.
 They will not be allowed to refill their bottles during the examination.
 It should be done before the start of the paper.  </li>
-<li style="list-style-type: circle; text-align: justify;">Students are expected to know and adhere to all examination rules. </li>
+<li style="list-style-type: circle;">Students are expected to know and adhere to all examination rules. </li>
-<li style="list-style-type: circle; text-align: justify;">A student who is guilty of improper conduct or misbehaviour during the examination will be subjected to disciplinary consequences.</li>
+<li style="list-style-type: circle;">A student who is guilty of improper conduct or misbehaviour during the examination will be subjected to disciplinary consequences.</li>
 <li style="list-style-type: circle;">A student who is caught cheating during any test/examination may be given zero mark for that paper and a “Poor” conduct grade for the semester. </li>
 <li style="list-style-type: circle;">Examples of cheating/attempting to cheat may include:</li>
 <li style="list-style-type: disc; margin-left: 20px;">Possessing notes or other prohibited items, copying from others, allowing others to copy, tampering with marks. </li>